 CIEE, the Council on International Educational Exchange, is "a nonprofit, nongovernmental, educational organization founded in 1947 with the mission of developing educational exchanges and fostering international understanding."

 The ERIC, Educational Resources Information Center, database site is an important resource for FL teachers.
-Note that the ERIC Clearinghouse on Languages and Linguistics page no longer exists.

 Executive Planet, international business culture, etiquette, customs, protocol.
 Good advice on cultural differences covering a wide variety of countries.

 Fairfax County Public Schools K-12 World Language site includes links to organizations for various languages.

 University of Hawaii National Foreign Language Resource Center offers a wide range of language related projects.

 Ethnologue: Languages of the World : information from the Ethnologue database.

 Foreign Language Acquisition: LD in Depth is located at Learning Disabilities Online.
 Learning Disabilities and Foreign Language Learning is an articly by Robin L. Schwarz (1997).
 Is there a 'disability' for learning foreign languages?(Education Reasearch)

 IALLT, the International Association of Language Learning Technology, can help FL teachers with all technical aspects of Language Labs.